Descriptions of Jefferson’s physical appearance and demeanor

 Initial Study Results

-Last on the chart are the descendants of Thomas Woodson, the rumored love-child of Thomas Jefferson and Sally Hemings conceived when in Paris.
-Woodson is a bit of a mystery since no records have been found of his birth.
+Tom Woodson is a bit of a mystery since no records have been found of his birth.
 He was speculated to have been born in 1790 shortly after Sally Hemings returned with the Jefferson family from Paris where Jefferson had been US Minister to France.
 The first accusation was circulated in a tabloid of the time in 1802 by the scandalous anti-Jefferson writer James Callender.
 He claimed there was a tall, “light-skinned boy” about 10 to 12-years old bearing a “striking resemblance” to President Jefferson, even though Callender had never even been to Monticello or spoken with anyone there.
-Given the assumed dates of conception and birth, the tabloid originally claimed Jefferson fathered Woodson from an affair with Sally Hemings while in Paris.
-That would have ruled out any other candidates for paternity living in Virginia.
+Given the assumed dates of conception and birth, the tabloid originally claimed Jefferson fathered Woodson from an affair with Sally Hemings while together in Paris.
+Such a match would have solely implicated Thomas Jefferson and ruled out any other paternity candidates back in America.
 The Woodson family’s oral history has long maintained that they were direct descendants of Thomas Jefferson and Sally Hemings.

 However, the DNA results of the numerous male Woodson descendants showed no connection at all to Jefferson’s family DNA.

 Thus, in the absence of Thomas Jefferson’s male-line DNA, it was from uncle Field Jefferson and his male line descendants’ DNA that the Jefferson male y-DNA signature was established as a match with Sally Hemings’ last son Eston Hemings.
-(At the time, no DNA was retrieved from any of Sally Hemings other children; only Eston Hemings.)
+(At the time, no y-DNA was retrieved from any of Sally Hemings other children; only Eston Hemings.)

 Even though Thomas Jefferson’s DNA was not available, Foster assumed it would be exactly the same as his uncle Field Jefferson’s male-line descendants.
-Although there were at least 22 Jefferson males alive at the time with the same y-DNA — five of which lived nearby and were suspects for paternity — Foster put his thumb on the scales with his conclusion: “The simplest and most probable explanation for our molecular findings are that Thomas Jefferson, rather than one of the Carr brothers, was the father of Eston Hemings.”
+Although there were at least 22 Jefferson males alive at the time with the same y-DNA — five of which lived nearby and were prime suspects for paternity — Foster put his thumb on the scales with his conclusion: “The simplest and most probable explanation for our molecular findings are that Thomas Jefferson, rather than one of the Carr brothers, was the father of Eston Hemings.”
 The accompanying headline of the article took it even further to definitively state: “Jefferson fathered slave’s last child.”

 The Scientific Backlash

-Scientists around the world refuted Foster’s findings.
+Scientists around the world refuted Foster’s analysis.
 Dr. Jane Rees, Nature Scientific Correspondence Editor, later stated in an email, “We received various replies to the original Scientific Correspondence by Foster, and simply did not have enough space to publish them all.”
-DNA expert Thomas Traut analyzed the DNA data and noted the error in Foster’s interpretation of the data and the headline: “This title is not a statement of fact.… It, therefore, represents an unfortunate lapse, because Foster et al. omitted any presentation of the number of adult male Jeffersons living in 1807 in that region of Virginia.”
+DNA expert Dr. Thomas Traut analyzed the DNA data and noted the error in Foster’s interpretation of the data and the headline: “This title is not a statement of fact.… It, therefore, represents an unfortunate lapse, because Foster et al. omitted any presentation of the number of adult male Jeffersons living in 1807 in that region of Virginia.”

 Dr. David Abbey pointed out the error in one of only two letters to the editor that Nature chose to publish: